hisilicon/kernel-dev/Documentation/driver-api/vfio-mediated-device.rst

 * mdev_attr_groups: attributes of the mediated device
 * supported_config: attributes to define supported configurations
 * device_driver: device driver to bind for mediated device instances
+* device_api: String to pass through the sysfs file below

 The mdev_parent_ops also still has various functions pointers.
 Theses exist for historical reasons only and shall not be used for new drivers.